Testing Generalizability in Causal Inference: Experiments

 In this section, we use our workflow to evaluate the generalizability of a range of modern causal models.

 As discussed in several review papers like \cite{curth2021really}, \cite{ling2022critical} and \cite{kiriakidou2022evaluation}, methods such as Meta-Learners (e.g.~T- and S-learners) \citep{kunzel2019metalearners}, CausalForest \citep{wager2018estimation}, TARNet \citep{shalit2017estimating}, and BART \citep{chipman2010bart} are widely used for CATE estimation, each offering advantages in different scenarios.
 Our evaluation focuses on their performance under covariate distribution shifts, specifically examining the accuracy of their CATE estimations.
-Further details can be found in the Supplementary Material.
+Further details about these models can be found in \Cref{sec:models}.

 Another interesting algorithm to be evaluated is engression, introduced in \cite{shen2023engression}.
 It approximates the conditional distribution using a pre-additive noise model.
 Targeting at a distributional regression, the model is capable of extrapolating to unseen or underrepresented data points through its learned non-linear transformations.
 The key factors which affect engression's generalizability are the distances between two domains, and whether the true underlying function must be strictly monotonic in the extrapolation region.
 In our experiments, we evaluate engression in both the S-learner and T-learner settings.